 The City’s Public Works Department follows a priority system for clearing snow and ice from more than 2,000 lane miles of streets and bridges.
 This includes:

-Report and track a snow or ice removal issue directly online by submitting a ticket with OPCares, the city’s online customer service tool.
+Report and track a snow or ice removal issue directly online by submitting a ticket with OPCares.

 Before filing a request for a missed street, be sure you understand the priorities snow crews use when plowing and treating.

-Report and track damage caused by a snow plow by submitting a ticket with OPCares, the city’s online customer service tool.
+Report damage caused by a snowplow by submitting a ticket with OPCares.

 Call 911 if you have an emergency.

-Drivers should exchange names, addresses, driver’s license and license plate numbers, and insurance information.
-Visit the W. Jack Sanders Justice Center or the Myron E. Scafe Building to file these reports.
+Drivers should exchange names, addresses, driver’s license and license plate numbers and insurance information.
+Visit the W. Jack Sanders Justice Center or the Myron E. Scafe Building for assistance in filing a report.

 During a typical snow operation, the city’s streets are plowed by two crews working 12-hour shifts.
 Crews follow routes based on street priority.